Hejaz: Era of Abraham and Ishmael

+Era of Shuaib

+The Midianites of the Bible lived in Hejaz.
+Shuaib, who is revered as a prophet by both Muslims and Druze, was from this community, who are also known as the Aṣḥāb al-Aykah ("Companions of the Wood").
+The historical area of Midian roughly corresponds to what is now region of Tabuk.
+Also, the northern part of the Hejaz was part of the Roman province of Arabia Petraea.

 Era of Saleh

 Saudi Arabia's and Hejaz's first World Heritage Site that was recognized by the United Nations Educational, Scientific and Cultural Organization is that of Al-Hijr.
 The name Al-Ḥijr ("The Land of Stones" or "The Rocky Place") occurs in the Qur'an, and the site is known for having structures carved into rocks, similar to Petra.
 Construction of the structures is credited to the people of Thamud.
 The location is also called Madāʾin Ṣāliḥ ("Cities of Saleh"), as it is speculated to be the city in which the Islamic prophet Saleh was sent to the people of Thamud.
 After the disappearance of Thamud from Mada'in Saleh, it came under the influence of other people, such as the Nabataeans, whose capital was Petra.
 Later, it would lie in a route used by Muslim Pilgrims going to Mecca.